Table of Contents

 What is supply chain execution?

 Supply chain execution refers to the process of driving the flow of goods within the supply chain – starting from procurement all the way through final-mile delivery.
 Supply chain execution the second part of the supply management process, which falls after supply chain planning.
-Activities included in supply chain execution are manufacturing, distribution, warehousing, fulfillment, and transportation.
+Activities included in supply chain execution are manufacturing, distribution, warehousing, fulfilment, and transportation.

 Supply chain execution (SCE) processes & tasks